Ein kleines Mädchen isst ein Stück Apfel, neben ihr steht eine Schale mit illustrierten Früchten.

 Vitamin B2

-Vitamin B2, technically known as riboflavin, has many functions.
-It supports a normal energy metabolism and maintains blood cells.
-Since these properties are important for various growth processes, among other things, riboflavin is also known as a "growth vitamin“.
+Vitamin B2, technically known as riboflavin, also has a variety of functions.
+It supports a normal energy metabolism and is responsible for maintaining normal blood cells.
+Since these properties are important for various growth processes, among other things, riboflavin is also known as a growth vitamin

-But the positive effect on the eyes are also well known because vitamin B2 helps maintain normal vision.
-Contained in many foods even after warming, if prepared gently: Although this B vitamin does not tolerate light particularly well, it is relatively insensitive to heat.
+When prepared gently, it can also be found in many foods after heating: Although this B vitamin does not tolerate light particularly well, it is relatively insensitive to heat.

 Vitamin B3